gdr22/15-466-f21-base2/README.md

 How To Play:

 Use arrows or A/D to rotate the tiles.
 Press space to jump.
+Press W and S to speed up and slow down.

 Sources: Assets created by us.
 Tile spawning referenced from https://github.com/lassyla/game2.